By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredient Notes

-• Olive Oil: Helps the seasoning stick and adds a little moisture to the surface.
+• Enhancing the seasoning’s adhesion and adding subtle moisture to the surface.

-• Salt: Regular table salt works fine.
-If using kosher salt, bump it up to about 2 teaspoons
+• Regular table salt works fine.
+If you’re using kosher salt, consider increasing the amount to approximately 2 teaspoons.

 Slicing Against the Grain